Decoding Generalization from Memorization in Deep Neural Networks: Model details

-The process of creating subspaces, before using the MASC classifier, is shown schematically in Figure \ref{figpca} for the MLP model.

-\subsection{Model Details}
+\section{Model details}

-The MLP model has 4 hidden layers with 128, 512, 2048 and 2048 units respectively. $ReLU$ activation was used after every layer and for classification $softmax$ activation was applied.
+Multilayer Perceptron (MLP) model has 4 hidden layers with 128, 512, 2048 and 2048 units respectively. $ReLU$ activation was used after every layer and for classification $softmax$ activation was applied.
 We have trained the models with two different optimizers namely, $SGD$ and $Adam$.
-Learning rate of 1e-3 and momentum = 0.9 was used with $SGD$ optimizer.
-Learning rate = 1e-4 was used for $Adam$ in experiments.
+Learning rate of \num{1e-3} and momentum = 0.9 was used with $SGD$ optimizer.
+Learning rate = \num{1e-4} was used for $Adam$ in experiments.
 Batch size of 32 was used in all the models.
-Data set was normalized by dividing each pixel value with 255.
+The dataset was normalized by dividing each pixel value with 255.

-CNN network has 3 blocks, each consisting of two convolutional layers, one max pooling layer.
+Convolutional Neural Network (CNN) network has 3 blocks, each consisting of two convolutional layers, one max pooling layer.
 These blocks are followed by three fully connected layers.
 Convolutional layers have 16, 32, and 64 filters, respectively with stride=1 and filter size = 3 × 3.
 Max pooling layer has stride of 1 and filter size of 2 × 2.
 The fully connected layers at the end has 250 units each.
 It was trained with $Adam$ optimizer with learning rate of 0.0002.
 For MNIST and Fashion-MNIST batch size of 32 whereas for CIFAR-10 batch size of 128 were used.
-Data set was normalized by subtracting the mean and diving by the standard deviation for each channel. $ReLU$ activation was used after every layer except pooling and $softmax$ activation for classification.
+The dataset was normalized by subtracting the mean and diving by the standard deviation for each channel. $ReLU$ activation was used after every layer except pooling and $softmax$ activation for classification.

-AlexNet model was slightly modified to for the use of each dataset. $Adam$ optimizer with learning rate of 0.0001 was used.
+AlexNet model was slightly modified for the use of each dataset. $Adam$ optimizer with learning rate of 0.0001 was used.
 For CIFAR-100, batch size of 128 and for Tiny ImageNet, batch size of 500 was used.
-All the results with respect to testing on AlexNet trained on Tiny ImageNet are shown with the validation dataset.
+All the results with respect to test on AlexNet trained on Tiny ImageNet are shown with the validation dataset.
 CIFAR-100 dataset before training was normalized by subtracting the mean and diving by the standard deviation for each channel.
 No data normalization was performed on Tiny ImageNet dataset.

+ResNet-18 model was slightly modified for the use of CIFAR-10 dataset. $SGD$ optimizer with learning rate of 0.001 and momentum of 0.9 was used.
+Batch size of 32 was used for training.
+The dataset was normalized by subtracting the mean and diving by the standard deviation for each channel.

 The experiments were performed on workstations/servers with a variety of GPUs, including Nvidia GeForce RTX3080s, GeForce RTX3090s, Tesla V100s and A100s.